Define applications for Real User Monitoring

-Define your applications based on team ownership so you can easily make use of management zones for access restrictions.
+Define your applications based on team ownership so that you can easily make use of management zones for access restrictions.

-My web applicationwill contain all user actions on all domains that have not been included in any existing application rule.
-If you rename "My web application", it may be difficult to distinguish it from your other applications.
+Avoid renaming the My web application placeholder application, as it includes all user actions on all domains that are not included in an application detection rule.
+If you rename My web application, it may be difficult to distinguish it from your other applications.

 The more specific application detection rules should be defined first, while the more generic rules should be at the bottom of the application detection rules list.

 and another application

 If you create a generic grouping rule based on the

 shopvalue, all three domains will be grouped into the same web application for monitoring.
-Therefore, you should first define a more specific rule, for example "If the URL ends with
+Therefore, you should first define a more specific rule, for example, "If the URL ends with

 shop.html" so that only the third URL is mapped to application

-shopvalue, as the third URL will have already been mapped to the previous application and therefore won't be included in application "A".
+shopvalue, as the third URL will have already been mapped to the previous application and therefore won't be included in application

 To monitor traffic on a single application, you can opt to use user actions and session properties.
 To monitor separate applications and get complete insights into consumption per application, you can configure separate applications, use tagging to split the metrics, and define management zones.